 Inside: The 4 types of parenting styles in developmental psychology and why it matters for your own parenting.
 Why gentle parenting or positive parenting is not the same as permissive parenting.
 A balanced approach is best.

 As much as we’d like it to be true, unfortunately, kids aren’t born with manuals attached to their wrists.
 It is up to us as parents to figure out how to raise well-rounded and successful children.

-If you have ever asked yourself what type of parent you would like to be, this article is a great place to start.
-The key to figuring out your own personal parenting style is understanding the four types of parenting styles in developmental psychology.
+This article is a great place to start if you have ever asked yourself what type of parent you would like to be.
+The key to figuring out your own parenting style is understanding the four types of parenting styles in developmental psychology.

 4 Types of Parenting Styles in Developmental Psychology: A Balance of Support and Control

 The 4 types of parenting styles in developmental psychology are based on the work of the late psychologist Diana Baumrind in the early 1960s.
-Dr. Baumrind along with Standford researchers Eleanor Maccoby and, John Martin found that each parenting style affects a child’s behavior differently and varies on two dimensions: responsiveness and demandingness.
+Dr. Baumrind and Standford researchers Eleanor Maccoby and John Martin found that each parenting style affects a child’s behavior differently and varies on two dimensions or categories: responsiveness and demandingness.

 - Responsiveness (support) is the extent to which parents are warm and sensitive to their child’s needs.